 Navigating font licensing, image by Thomas Neumann

-This Licence gives you the freedom to create and share those designs without any restrictions.
+This licence lets you create and share those designs without any restrictions, but you can’t share the font files with others.

-The Contractor Extension allows you to share your Desktop Fonts with contractors, such as design agencies or freelance designers, who are working on projects for your organisation.
+Are you an organisation with contractors working for you?
+The Contractor Extension lets you share your Desktop Fonts with contractors, such as design agencies or freelance designers, who are working on projects for your organisation.
+This extension is perfect for businesses with a Desktop Licence that want to share fonts with external professionals for branding and marketing work.
+This flexibility also brings responsibilities.
+Learn more about the Desktop Licence Contractor Extension.

 Want to use the fonts on a website?
 Then you’ll need a Web Licence.
-The Licence Holder here should be the website owner, not the designer.
-If you’re designing a site for a client, make sure they’re listed as the Licence Holder, because they’ll be the ones using the font on the site.
+The Licence Holder should be the website owner, not the designer.
+If you’re designing a site for a client, make sure they’re listed as the Licence Holder, since they’ll be the ones using the font on the site.

 Need different licences for your project?
 No problem!